NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 The margin of error is high for data from a small 75 investigated cases

 As the mono-phasic defibrillators are not predicate devices so the FDA 510(K) process cannot be used to clear the product for sales in the US market.
-Since the clinical data and methodology adopted by NIHON KOHDEN fell short of US FDA guide for safety and effectivenessthe Acti-Biphasic defibrillation shock is not allowed for sales in the US marketNihon Kohden could have engaged a consultant to ensure a proper and acceptable clinical validation process if they had wanted to do it right.
+Since the clinical data and methodology adopted by NIHON KOHDEN does not follow US FDA guide for safety and effectiveness, it was not possible for the Acti-Biphasic defibrillation shock to get the necessary approval for sales in the US market.

-The persistent remarks we often heard from NIHON KOHDEN marketing staff on American Heart Association recommendations are in reality, meaningless to Acti-Biphasic defibrillators.
+The persistent remarks we often heard on American Heart Association recommendations turned out to be meaningless to Acti-Biphasic defibrillators.

 The monophasic CardioLife TEC-2200K series was launched for export in May 1997

-This was a mono-phasic model using the non-proprietary Edmark single-phase pulse as illustrated and the use of rechargeable battery for energy made it very inconvenient for public use.
+This was a monophasic model using the non-proprietary Edmark single-phase pulse as illustrated below.
+This was in response to the emerging demand for AED but the use of rechargeable battery for energy made it inconvenient for public use.

 Edwark, Single Phase Pulse defibrillation waveform used by monophasic CardioLife TEC-2200K series in 1997